 Acorns will ask you a series of questions to determine your account type, including:

 - Time Horizon

 - Financial knowledge

 Once you’re signed up, you can link your checking account and as many debit and credit cards as you like.
 As you spend money, your investment account will gradually be funded.
 But you are also able to fund your Acorns investment account with direct contributions, the way you would any other investment account.

-However, if you’re a college student, the investment service is completely free.
+Acorns Core, the basic robo-advisor, is $1 per month regardless of account value.
+This account allows you to fund your investments through Round-Ups or direct investments.
+If you’re a college student, the investment service is completely free.
 In order to get his benefit, you must have a .edu email address.

 Acorns App Review Pros and Cons